Psychologist License Requirements: A State-by-State Guide

 Supervised Practice Hours

-For example, California requires at least 3,000 hours of supervised professional experience for licensure, with at least 1,500 of those hours completed post-doctorally.
-Florida, on the other hand, requires the completion of at least 4,000 hours of supervised experience, with the option to complete the first 2,000 hours through an internship.
+California, for example, requires 3,000 hours of supervised professional experience, with at least 1,500 of those hours completed post-doctorally.
+Florida requires 4,000 hours total, with the doctoral internship satisfying the first 2,000 and the remaining 2,000 completed through supervised postdoctoral experience.

 More about Post-Doctoral Fellowships